axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/accessibility/index.rst

 .. raw:: html

    <p style="margin-top: 20px;"></p>
 To further enhance usability, we have created an **Accessibility Dashboard** that simplifies navigation for users with disabilities.
 This dashboard features a dedicated element that displays available shortcuts.
-When the screen is opened, this element is automatically focused and read aloud by the screen reader.
+When the screen is opened, the screen reader automatically focuses and reads this element aloud.
 Each time the dashboard is accessed, the shortcuts are read aloud to ensure accessibility.

 Additionally, we have enriched the **task** and **case** elements with metadata such as name, assignee, and other relevant details.
 These are included as descriptive elements, allowing screen readers to provide immediate feedback upon focusing on these items.